zesimples/chillin-with-marvin/README.md

 This project aims to take a mindful approach to mental health, with the page serving as a "Hope Box," a tool often used in depression treatments.

-Feel free to chill with our, once gloomy, but now friendly AI and explore its APIs."
+Feel free to chill with our, once gloomy, but now friendly AI and explore its APIs.

 # Languages and technologies
-HTML, CSS, JavaScript, REST API and Photoshop
+HTML, CSS, JavaScript, REST API and Photoshop.

 # Links to the APIs
 "Text to Speech" API: https://www.voicerss.org/api/